Climate change in Michigan: Winter recreation

-Ecosystems
+Ecosystem changes

 "The ranges of plants and animals are likely to as the climate changes.
 For example, warmer weather could change the composition of Michigan’s forests.
 As the climate warms, the population of paper birch, quaking aspen, balsam fir, and black spruce may decline in the Upper Peninsula and northern Lower Peninsula, while oak, hickory, and pine trees may become more numerous.
 Climate change will also transform fish habitat.
 Rising water temperatures will increase the available habitat for warmwater fish such as bass, while shrinking the available habitat for coldwater fish such as trout.
 Declining ice cover and increasingly severe storms would harm both types of fish habitat through erosion and flooding.
 Warming could also harm ecosystems by changing the timing of natural processes such as migration, reproduction, and flower blooming".

 "Migratory birds are arriving in the Midwest earlier in spring today than 40 years ago.
 Along with range shifts, changes in timing can disrupt the intricate web of relationships between animals and their food sources and between plants and pollinators.
 Because not all species adjust to climate change in the same way, the food that one species eats may no longer be available when that species needs it (for example, when migrating birds arrive).
 Some types of animals may no longer be able to find enough food".

 Agriculture

 "Changing the climate will have both beneficial and harmful effects on farming.
 Higher concentrations of atmospheric carbon dioxide and longer frost-free growing seasons would increase yields of wheat during an average year.
 But increasingly hot summers are likely to reduce yields of corn and possibly soybeans.
 Seventy years from now, Michigan’s Lower Peninsula is likely to have 5 to 15 more days per year with temperatures above 95°F than it has today.
 More severe droughts or floods would also hurt crop yields".

 Warmer winters imply fewer blizzards that blanket the soil and protect soil moisture and, especially for the later ones, yield moisture timed well for germinating crops.
-This will be especially so in the southern part of the state that will be the first part of the state to enter the Cfa (humid subtropical climate) zone.Winter rains will largely replace snow and typically flow away through rivers instead of recharging the groundwater.
+This will be especially so in the southern part of the state that will be the first part of the state to enter the Cfa (humid subtropical climate) zone, which may happen by late in the 21st century.
+Winter rains will largely replace snow and typically flow away through rivers instead of recharging the groundwater.